coda/packs-sdk/README.md

   that require a dynamic url as described above, you must implement this method to list the dynamic urls available to the current user.
-The actual dynamic url is returned in the `value` property of each item in the returned array, but you must also specify a `display` string, which is the user-friendly name of the entity that will be displayed to the user in the UI in a list of syncable entities.
+The actual dynamic url is returned in the `value` property of each item in the returned array, but you must also specify a `display` string, which is the user-friendly name of the entity that will be displayed to the user in the UI in a list of sync-able entities.
   In the Google Sheets example, this formula would return a list of the sheets that the user has access to;
   the `display` property would be the name of the sheet and the `value` property would be the Google Sheets API url for that sheet.